-Not Applicable.
+Nothing to disclose.
 CCTC does not require prepayment of client fees, is not subject to any financial condition that is reasonably likely to impair its ability to meet contractual commitments to its clients and has not been the subject of a bankruptcy proceeding.